Uniqueness of planar tangent maps in the modified Ericksen model: Introduction

-While the results in \cite{L89}, \cite{L91} hold for the modified Ericksen model as well, the modified Ericksen model has the additional remarkable feature that in dimension $3$, it admits minimizing configurations with line defects, cf. \cite{HL93}, \cite{AHL}.
+While the results in \cite{L89, L91} hold for the modified Ericksen model as well, the modified Ericksen model has the additional remarkable feature that in dimension $3$, it admits energy-minimizing configurations with line defects, cf. \cite{HL93, AHL}.
 We also refer to \cite{BZ} for a comprehensive discussion on modeling liquid crystals with line fields and its relation to understanding defects in $Q$-tensor theory.

-Finally, in \cite{AHL}, the structure of defects in minimizing configurations in the modified Ericksen model was analyzed.
+More recently, in \cite{AHL}, the structure of defects in energy-minimizing configurations in the modified Ericksen model was analyzed.
 Via blow-up arguments, it was proved that the defect set consists of a finite union of isolated points and H\"older continuous arcs with finitely many crossings.
-It was also proved that off a countable subset of the defect set, the homogeneous blow-ups of minimizing maps depend on two variables only.
+In \cite{A2018}, this result was strengthened by proving that each of these arcs has finite length, and hence, admits a Lipschitz parametrization.
+It was also proved in \cite{AHL} that at all but countably many points in the defect set, the homogeneous blow-ups of energy-minimizing maps depend on two variables only.
 Hence, at any such point, homogeneous blow-ups are planar tangent maps with respect to a suitable coordinate system.
 This coordinate system may a priori depend on the blow-up sequence, and its uniqueness is an interesting open problem.

 Finally, we remark that the configurations \eqref{GeneralForm}, which are precisely the planar tangent maps by the classification result in \cite{HL93}, were the subject of investigation in \cite{INSZ} as well, where their stability was proved within the context of Landau-de Gennes model in $Q$-tensor theory.